dmalikov/dotfiles/README.markdown

   /home/m/.xmonad/xmobar.hs is a copy of /home/m/projects/dmalikov/dotfiles/configs/xmonad/xmobar.hs
   /home/m/.xmobarrc is a copy of /home/m/projects/dmalikov/dotfiles/configs/xmonad/xmobarrc

-Press any key to continue
 ```
 This is a full log of what [`biegunka`][biegunka] is preparing to do.
 It is
 kinda usable when you're managing some important files or it is a first
 [`biegunka`][biegunka] run on experementative machine.

-There is another useful command named `verify`:
+There is another useful command named `check`:
 ```
-$> dotfiles --verify -e x220
+$> dotfiles --x220 --check
 ...
 [localhost] (git@github.com:tpope/vim-surround.git) update git source at /home/m/.vim/bundle/surround [localhost] (git@github.com:ujihisa/neco-ghc.git) update git source at /home/m/.vim/bundle/neco-ghc